 Use this pink rose of Sharon:

-Care for Shrub Althea, Pruning
+Care and Pruning

 These double rose of Sharon bushes tolerate dry soil reasonably well once established.
 Mulch shrub althea for weed control and to maintain moisture in the soil.
 Do not over-water: Yellow foliage on shrub althea can be an indication of too much, rather than too little water.
 Hibiscus syriacus shrubs are moderately deer-resistant (but very hungry deer will eat them).